top of page

 What supplies will I need to bring?

-Participants are responsible for financing their travel to India, lodging and meals.
+Participants are responsible for financing their travel to Japan, lodging and meals.
 Tuition does not include travel expenses and arrangements.
 Participants may take advantage of the sign-up list in Google Drive, if interested in sharing a room, in order to minimize expenses.
-Lodging and meals in Ahmedabad are very affordable, compared to other locations where MB courses were held before.
+Participants are responsible for booking their room directly with the hotel or Airbnb host of their choice.

 How will lodging and meals be arranged?
 When does the course start and end?

 Additionally, participants may chose to attend just one part of the program: Part 1 or Part 2.
 Tuition for one part is more affordable (as are hotel/food expenses).
+See prices for Part 1 (or 2) at the top of each web page about Japan August or Japan October program.

 How much will it cost to attend?